ballerina-platform/module-ballerinax-hubspot.crm.object.products/README.md

 [//]: # (TODO: Add overview mentioning the purpose of the module, supported REST API versions, and other high-level details.)

+[HubSpot](https://www.hubspot.com/our-story) is an AI-powered customer platform with all the software, integrations, and resources needed to connect marketing, sales, and customer service.

+The `ballerinax/hubspot.crm.object.products` package offers APIs to connect and interact with [HubSpot API for CRM Object Products](https://developers.hubspot.com/docs/reference/api/crm/objects/products) endpoints, specifically based on [HubSpot CRM Object Products API v3 OpenAPI spec](https://github.com/HubSpot/HubSpot-public-api-spec-collection/blob/main/PublicApiSpecs/CRM/Products/Rollouts/424/v3/products.json).

+Use the products API to create and manage your product library, which is the collection of goods and services that your company offers.
+Products in your product library can be used as line items when creating deals, payment links, invoices, and quotes.

 ## Setup guide

 [//]: # (TODO: Add detailed steps to obtain credentials and configure the module.)